 Having a stoma implies different changes in your everyday life.
 A stoma is a surgical opening on the abdomen through the skin surface for the purpose of removal of body waste (feces or urine).
-It is NOT a disease!
-It is there to relieve you from troubles of diseases, obstruction and pain.
+It is not a disease, but often a life saving condition that relieves you from troubles of diseases, obstruction and pain.

-It is important that you understand and talk about it, if you wish to your family and friend circles.
+It is important that you do not hide yourself.
+Talk about it, don't be ashame, start to talk with your family and friends.
 Also, after your surgery, your social and professional life should not be put into brackets.
-It is necessary and recommended for you to plan and organize activities with your family and friends.
-Having outdoor activities will participate in your rapid recovery and will also help you to avoid unnecessary stress.
+It is necessary and recommended for you to plan and organize activities.

 Different types of stomas

-There are different types of ostomies depending on the surgery you have undergone.
-After a trauma or surgery, a part of your colon may need time to heal, and therefore a temporary colostomy or ileostomy might be needed.
+There are different types of ostomies depending on the surgery you have undergone, either on the digestive tract (colostomy or ileostomy) or on the urinary tract (urostomy).
+While a urostomy is always permanent, a colostomy or ileostomy can be both permanent or temporary.
+A temporary colostomy or ileostomy might be needed when a part of your colon may need time to heal after having been damaged by a trauma or underlying disease.
 In this case, the continuity of the bowel is not interrupted as the stoma is a continuity of the digestive tract.
-Please note that your temporary stoma will be removed after 3 to 6 months will not lead to another scar.
-A colostomy or ileostomy can be a permanent procedure or a temporary one while the urostomy always permanent.
+A temporary stoma will be removed after three to six months.
+In other cases the ileostomy or colostomy will be permanent.